 Economists call this “price discrimination” – but we prefer the Plain English description of charging different customers different prices, since that’s what it actually involves.

 But how do you actually do it?
-Because it actually dies work, and it’s not illegal, or immoral (maybe fattening)
+Because it actually does work, and it’s not illegal, or immoral.

 Well, the key is being much more creative about pricing.

 How do we discover what people are willing to pay?
 You could take the bull by the horns and ask them.
 For this service, Mr client, what is it worth to you?
 You will get, broadly, 3 answers.
 A small number, something in the middle, and a large number.

 You can manage the conversation from this point.
 If your client mentions a large number, then lucky you, go for it.
 Make sure you deliver decent value, of course.